How Do I Become A CBD Distributor?

-TribeTokes for example has hands down the best CBD Vapes on the market, and store associates and the press alike will attest to this when you start to ask around.
+TribeTokes for example has hands down the best CBD and Delta 8 Vapes on the market, and store associates and the press alike will attest to this when you start to ask around.
 Our vapes have no unhealthy fillers such as PG, VG, or MCT oil, taste amazing and blow the competition away.
-Secondly, we have some incredible CBD skincare and beauty products that are healthier and more unique than other companies.
+Check out some of our best selling strains like Green Crack or Gelato.
+Secondly, we have some incredible CBD skincare and beauty products that truly transform your skin.

 Step 2: Choose supply chain partners that also offer white labeling solutions

 Some of your future customers will want to buy the luxury CBD products you are distributing.
 However, some customers may want to buy the product but put their brand on it with their own label and logo.
 Make sure your CBD partner is set up to support white labeling requests.
 White labeling customers often order large quantities and should be a significant portion of your business.